Git-BritHub/Master-Builder/README.md

 # Master-Builder
-RESTful API created by Node and Express utilizing MySQL and Sequelize ORM for the database
+RESTful API created with Node and Express utilizing MySQL and Sequelize ORM for the database